“All of your ideas are wasting your time if you’re never able to execute them.” – Alane Boyd, BGBO Co

 The key to getting a product to sell is getting it out there.
 Find out what works and what people want to buy.
 You need to be agile enough to change what isn’t working.
 If you have nothing out there, then there is nothing to measure and you are continuing to guess.

-Use sites like PlaceIt to create product mockups with your branding (wow, I love this site so much!)
+Use sites like PlaceIt to create product mock-ups with your branding (wow, I love this site so much!).

-Pick up the phone and call a friend or ask a stranger.
+Pick up the phone and call a friend or ask a stranger

 You need to define your messaging.
-Brainstorm ideas on what your messaging, main benefits, and problems your products solve.
+Brainstorm ideas on your messaging, main benefits, and problems that your products solve.
 Then talk about them with a someone, anyone.
 Get their feedback on what resonated with them and what verbiage they liked best.
-If you have more than one friend, or favorite bartender, talk to multiple people!
+If you have more than one friend, or a favorite bartender, talk to multiple people!
 Most founders make the mistake of trying to figure out everything themselves without ever getting outside perspective.
 Don’t be that founder.

-If you are launching a software product, you have a whole world to explore for customer discovery and talking with your friend is not enough.
+If you are launching a software product, you have a whole world to explore for customer discovery and talking with your friends is not enough.
 As a start, you should read Talking to Humans by Giff Constable.

-Post your product on Social Media
+Post your product on social media

 The first 24 hours of launching a product is just the beginning.
-Establish good habits early by reading, “Is your company acting archaic?”.
-Every day will present new obstacles and new goals, that is why working with Alane Boyd and her team at BGBO Co can help you overcome those obstacles and achieve those goals.
+Establish good habits early by reading “Is Your Company Acting Archaic?”.
+Every day will present new obstacles and new goals — that is why working with Alane Boyd and her team at BGBO Co can help you overcome those obstacles and achieve those goals.
 Contact us at email@example.com or fill out our contact form.

 You can follow Alane on Instagram @the_hurricanealane.